flozz/yoga-image-optimizer/README.rst

   * Multiple files can now be selected and their parameters can be edited all at once
   * Allow to resize images (downscale only, preserve ratio)
+  * Do not optimize again images that have already been optimized

 * **v1.0.1:**